User Rating: 5 / 5

 When Burton was ushered into the interrogation room, Daniels was already seated at the table wearing handcuffs.
 He raised his shackled hands and smiled, “Charlie, who would have ever thought?”
 In response, Burton put a finger to his lips and motioned for silence.
 He then took a small state-of-the-art ultrasonic jammer from his pocket and switched it on.
 Burton said, “Now we can talk in confidence that we will not be heard, although no doubt we’re being watched through the glass.”
 He went on, “First tell me how you’re holding up.”
 Daniels replied, “I’m OK, but these detectives are certain that I killed this Kilgore fellow.
 I know for a fact that I didn’t, and there’s no way they can prove that I did.”
 Burton responded by reviewing the case that Detective Henley had laid out.
 The evidence was largely circumstantial, except for the compelling fact that a shell casing from Daniels’ Browning 9-mm pistol had been found at the scene.

 Burton said, “Wade, we only have 20 minutes, so let’s get right to it.
 Tell me exactly what happened from the beginning, and don’t leave anything out.”
 Daniels gathered his thoughts and then related how he had arrived at the cottage and discovered the break-in.
 He went on to describe the snowstorm and how he had heard a gunshot early the following morning.
 When he finally confronted Kilgore, the man had attempted to shoot him with a rifle.
-Daniels recalled, “I pulled my pistol and got off a quick shot – I aimed for the mid-body mass – but, lucky for Kilgore, my bullet hit the stock of his rifle and it flew out of his hands.
-The guy was as high as a kite, on booze and probably something else.
+Daniels recalled, “I pulled my pistol and got off a quick shot, but lucky for Kilgore, my bullet hit the stock of his rifle and it flew out of his hands.
+The guy was as high a kite, on booze and probably something else.
 He dropped to his knees and started blubbering like a baby.
 It was pathetic.
 So I picked up the rifle, a 30-30 Winchester, and levered out the cartridges.”
 Burton urged, “Then what?”
 Daniels responded, “I told him to pack up and get the hell off the Island!”

 When the allotted 20 minutes had expired, a uniformed officer came to take Daniels back to his cell.
 Before leaving, Wade told Burton that the police were transporting him to the courthouse in Barrie the following morning for a bail hearing.
 He thought it was probably a waste of time, as Detective Henley had already intimated that the Crown Attorney planned to oppose any request for bail, on the basis that Daniels was a potential flight risk.
 Daniels said, “At this point I haven’t engaged a lawyer, so I’ll be representing myself.”
 To this Burton responded emphatically, “They say that a man who represents himself in court, has a fool for a client!”
-He added, “Wade, I work closely with Monsieur Michel Coté in Montreal.
-Michel is licensed to practice law in both Ontario and Quebec.
-He’s a superb lawyer, and a very good friend.
-I’ll call and see if he is able to fly in tonight, and represent you at the hearing.
+He added, “Wade, I work closely with Michel Coté, a superb lawyer from Toronto.
+I’ll call and see if he is able to drive up in the morning and represent you at the hearing.
 And, I’ll bring him up to speed on all the details.”

-Captain Burton placed a call to Michel Coté, and explained the gravity of his friend’s situation.
-The lawyer said he would alert his chauffeur and leave as soon as possible for Barrie, Ontario.
-It was a 6 1/2 hour road trip from Montreal, but he said the drive was easier than facing the airport hassle and then having to rent a car in Toronto.
-Besides, he could use the time profitably by working on other files from the back seat … a la the ‘Lincoln Lawyer.’
-In any event he would be at the courthouse at the appointed time, and would speak with Daniels before going in front of the Magistrate.
+Burton placed a call to Michel Coté, and explained the gravity of his friend’s situation.
+The lawyer said he would drive up to Barrie and be at courthouse at the appointed time, and would speak with Daniels before going in front of the Magistrate.
 Burton’s next call was to Glenn, the boatman who had ferried Wade to Webber Island in his scoot.
 He explained that he was a private investigator working on behalf of Mr. Daniels, and would like to ask him a few questions.
-Glenn was hesitant at first, but finally agreed to meet for coffee that evening at the Cabin Cafe, in Port Severn.
+Glenn was hesitant at first, but finally agree to meet for coffee that evening at the Cabin Cafe, in Port Severn.

 CHAPTER EIGHT

 After winding up his conversation with the lawyer, Burton continued to sip his drink while pondering the various aspects of the case.
 He wondered, why didn’t Wade mention the break-in to Glenn or report it to the police?
 And, why didn’t he say anything about the photo?
 One could argue that these omissions pointed to his guilt.
 But, Burton knew the man well.
 He was a 54 year old bachelor like himself, who tended to want to avoid unnecessary drama and messy complications.
-Maybe he thought that reporting the break-in would be a bureaucratic pain-in-the ass.
+Maybe he thought that reporting the break-in would be a bureaucratic pain-in-the-ass.
 Besides, if he was guilty, why would he have given the police full access to his cottage and the combination to his gun safe?
 Finally, there was the bizarre disappearance of the Winchester rifle.
 Did Wade take it with him?
 Did he toss it into the forest?
-Or was there a more sinister explanation?
+Or was there some other unrevealed explanation?

 It was after nine o’clock when Burton pulled into the laneway of Jake Hennessy’s cottage.
 There was a dull light glowing through a curtained window, and he could smell smoke from a fireplace as he exited his vehicle.
 As he crunched through the snow to the door, a dog began to bark, and then an outdoor spotlight lit up the yard.
 Before he could knock, the door opened a crack and a heavily bearded man peered out at him.
 He said belligerently, “What the hell do you want?”
 Burton replied, “Mr. Hennessy, my name is Charles Burton, and I’d like to speak to you about your water taxi services.”
 Hennessy muttered, “It’s a little late!”
 Burton could see from the man’s dilated pupils that he was high on something.
 He responded, “I apologize for the hour, but do you mind if I step inside for just a minute?”
 Hennessy reluctantly gave way, and Burton entered, and was greeted by a friendly black dog.